rRuseva/Mocap-data-processing-and-analysis/readme.txt

 *** READ ME ***
+Tool for MoCap data processing and analysis for sign language database.
+This tool performs precise segmentation of input dictionary files for sign language database.
+Analyzing the motion of hand gestures.
+Provides description of the hand gestures according Hamburg notation system for sign language.

 main.py 	- contain main workflow of the program tools.py 	- consist all needed methodsfor analyzing the data